Yi-Guang/Homepage/index.md

 ## NEWS!
 10/30 I will have a talk about *network partition and network centralities* at 6-th applied mathematical workshop at XDU.

+11-12 I plan to re-write the accerate work in a month.

 ## Publications
 1. **Bai Y**, Yuan J, Liu S, et al. Variational community partition with novel network structure centrality prior[J]. **Applied Mathematical Modelling**, 2019, 75: 333-348
 2. **Bai Y**, Liu S, Li Q, et al. Cost-Aware Deployment of Check-In Nodes in Complex Networks[J]. **IEEE Transactions on Systems, Man, and Cybernetics: Systems**, Early Access, 2021.